 Hotels schmotels.
-If you want to make your vacay extra-extraordinary—you’ve got to make your overnight accommodations as much a destination as any place else.
-So whether you want to spend the night on a battleship, sleep on a big cat refuge, or hunker down in a treehouse, there are oddities galore when it comes to vacation rentals.
+If you want to make your vacay extra-extraordinary (and COVID safe)—you’ve got to make your overnight accommodations as much a destination as any place else.
+So whether you want to spend the night on a battleship, sleep on a big cat refuge, or hunker down on your own private island, there are oddities galore when it comes to Airbnb vacation rentals.
 Read on to find out about some of the coolest spots to book with your brood.

 If your idea of a vacation means starry night skies and the soothing sounds of the jungle all around you, this cozy Hawaiian eco-cottage is the place to be.
 Designed to be as off-grid as possible while still maintaining a sense of luxury (meaning there's running water, wifi and electricity but the whole place has a tiny ecological "footprint" and is solar-powered), this small home was featured on HGTV's "Tiny Paradise" and boasts unique (and repurposed) features in every nook and cranny.
 Perched eight feet above the ground, the home comes complete with a full kitchen, bathroom, living room and loft space bedroom—as well as a swinging bridge that leads to a quiet sitting area in the trees.
 There's also a jungle zip line (!), outdoor shower and ground-level hangout space.
 The entire place may be small, but with two doors and 18 windows overlooking the surrounding Ohia and Hapu'u forest, you'll have plenty of space in the views.

 Note: This home is recommended for kids seven and up because of the inherent risks associated with the loft, swinging bridge and zip line.

 Sleeps: 4 guests